Updated September 2017

 Sexting is a new twist on the timeless desire of teens and adults to engage in sexual expression.
-Sexting involves the practice of creating, sending and/or posting sexually suggestive images or video via mobile phone, email, or over the Internet, and everybody is getting in on the act.
+Sexting involves the practice of creating, sending and/or posting sexually suggestive images or video via mobile phone, email, or over the Internet.
+So many people are getting involve in the act.
 More than one in three young adults between the age of 18-24 have sexted, and one in four teenagers have done the same.
 MTV-AP Poll Results.

 Sexting encompasses a wide range of behavior.
-Most sexting is, by itself, consensual, intended to be innocuous, although naive.
+Most sexting is, by itself, consensual, and intended to be innocuous.
 For example, individuals who are dating might send each other nude pictures.
 Because, however, the pictures involved in sexting are digital, it is easy for recipients to distribute them in ways that the original sender never intended or imagined.
-Far too common is the case where jilted former lovers have sent nude pictures of their exes after a bad break-up to classmates, friends, coworkers and relatives.
-At that point sexting is neither consensual nor innocuous.
+Far too common is the case where jilted former lovers have sent nude pictures of their exes after a bad break-up to classmates, friends, coworkers, and relatives.
+At that point, sexting is neither consensual nor innocuous.

-Because the child pornography laws were not intended to address sexting, the legal consequences for teens engaging in sexting are truly bizarre.
+Because child pornography laws were not intended to address sexting, the legal consequences for teens engaging in sexting are truly bizarre.
 Devoted partners sharing an intimate photograph face the same punishment as a bully who maliciously sends a naked picture of an ex to the entire school.
-Both the consenting teen couple and the bully are Class C felons under the law.
+Both the consenting teen couple and the bully can be convicted of felonies under the law.
 If all parties involved were 18 or over, however, there is no crime whatsoever.

 Further, current law penalizes harassment victims in underage sexting cases just as harshly as the perpetrator.
 Take, for example, the scenario where a minor sends a nude picture to his or her partner and the partner later forwards the image to friends and classmates after the couple breaks up.
-The second sender is clearly the bad actor, but the law treats everyone involved as felons.
-In fact, the friends and classmates who received the picture are felons too, even if they never asked for the picture to be sent to them.
+The second sender is clearly the bad actor, but the law treats everyone involved the same, and both can be convicted of a felony.
+In fact, the friends and classmates who received the picture can be convicted of felonies, too, even if they never asked for the picture to be sent to them.